Class Documentation

 Table of Contents

-1. The Muon Class
+- 1. The Muon Class

-2. The Element Class
+- 2. The Material Class

-2. The Compound Class
+- 4. The Compound Class

-3. The Range Class
+- 8. The Range Class

 The Muon Class

-A Muon class object is instantiated by,
+A Muon Class object is instantiated by,

 Muon *m = new Muon(double T);

 where T is the kinetic energy in MeV.
 If no argument is given, T=0.
-The instantiation of a Muon object automatically defines its total energy (MeV) and momentum (MeV/c).
+The instantiation of a Muon object automatically defines its total energy [MeV] and momentum [MeV/c].

 The methods,